Tuesday, November 10, 2009

 The Experience: Thailand to Laos

 Some take the road less traveled; I choose to take the river less traveled instead.
 Opting out of a bus or a plane, I cruised for 2 very long days down the Mekong River via a slow boat from Thailand into Laos.
 About 20 minutes into the journey on day 1, another boat blew its gearshift and the 50 passengers on board that one climbed onto ours.
 All of a sudden an already crowded boat became absolutely packed.
 I was lucky enough to have a seat on one of the very luxurious wooden benches.
-Most of the crowd from the broken boat was forced to sit on the floor in the center aisle, preventing anyone from being able to move about the boat without stepping over arms, legs or weary heads.
+Most of the crowd from the broken boat were forced to sit on the floor in the center aisle, preventing anyone from being able to move about the boat without stepping over arms, legs or weary heads.
 The alternative for the shipwrecked passengers was to find a spot amongst the luggage, where the comfort of sitting on the soft packs was marred by the diesel fumes and loud grumble of the engine.
 The reality was that no seat was particularly comfortable after 3 hours, or 5, or especially 7.
 My butt became sore, my joints ached and my head grew tired.

 But there is something really unique about entering a country via a river… to see the nature before you see an airport or a bus station.
 The landscape is beautiful and serene: steep cliffs covered in thick jungle, the murky brown Mekong giving bath to young children, and long fishing boats docked to the shore of tiny bamboo villages.
 Dragonflies skim the surface of the water and birds soar aimlessly in the clear blue sky.